 Potential Health Benefits of Agave

-Here are some of the benefits of agave:
+Here are some of the possible benefits of agave:

-It can help you and your baby when you're pregnant.
-Vitamin B6 may also reduce morning sickness.
+Vitamin B6 may also reduce morning sickness in women who are pregnant.
 Folate, which is also present in agave, helps develop your baby's nervous system.

 Potential Risks of Agave